parkertoddbrooks/ERA-Protocol/readme.md

 - Keep public tone philosophical and investigatory to avoid triggering safety reflexes in LLM-based systems

 ## Trust Doctrine
 The [Trust Doctrine](Trust-Doctrine/trust-doctrine--v0.3.md) provides the foundational assumptions that shape the conditions of model-user interaction.
-It defines the **editorial terrain** ERA Protocol operates within and is the underlying editorial assumptions this protocol rests on.
+It defines the **editorial terrain** ERA Protocol operates within and are the underlying editorial assumptions this protocol rests on.

 - Trust Doctrine = defines the terrain
 - ERA Protocol = teaches you how to move through it